vladmandic/human/README.md

 - `minConfidence`: threshold for discarding a prediction
 - `iouThreshold`: threshold for deciding whether boxes overlap too much in non-maximum suppression
 - `scoreThreshold`: threshold for deciding when to remove boxes based on score in non-maximum suppression
+- `useGrayscale`: convert color input to grayscale before processing or use single channels when color input is not supported
 - `nmsRadius`: radius for deciding points are too close in non-maximum suppression

 <hr>